Writing test examples

 success: true,

-op: Opcodes.set_first
+op: Opcodes.set_first,

 });

-Transaction ID:2 Success Test
+Transaction ID:2 success test

-This test checks if the transaction[ID:2] executed successfully.
+This test checks if transaction[ID:2] executes successfully.

-, and executed with four outbound messages to the Launcher.
+four outbound messages to the launcher.

-it('should exist a transaction[ID:2] which launch first fireworks successfully', async () => {
+it("should exist a transaction[ID:2] which launches first fireworks successfully", async () => {

-const launcher = await blockchain.treasury('launcher');
+const launcher = await blockchain.treasury("launcher");

 expect(launchResult.transactions).toHaveTransaction({